 Essential Entry Requirements:

-Grade B in both GCSE Science and Additional Science, or a B Grade or above in GCSE Physics and Grade 6 or above in GCSE Maths
+Two grade 6s in combined science, or a grade 6 or above in GCSE Physics and Grade 6 or above in GCSE Maths

 Preferred Entry Requirements:

-Grade A in GCSE Physics or Additional Science.
+Grade 7 in GCSE Physics.
 It is advisable to study A Level Maths alongside Physics.

 This can be found here.